 This is a hobby that every introvert would love because it can be anything you want it to be: relaxing, challenging, informative, etc. Listening to podcasts is a terrific way to take a break from the monotony of daily life and instead focus on something that truly interests you.
 It’s simple to multitask by listening to a podcast when you’re out for a run, on the train to work, or doing chores around the house.
 Finding the right podcasts to listen to may make any trip, no matter how long, go by quickly.

-Because everyone has to eat, learning how to cook is a fantastic pastime.
+Because everyone has to eat, learning how to cook is a fantastic hobby.
 Instead of viewing mealtime as a chore, try to find pleasure in the preparation of your food.
-This is a wonderful pastime for introverts since it allows them to express their creativity while producing something of lasting value that they can enjoy on their alone or with a companion (if you want).
+This is a wonderful hobby for introverts since it allows them to express their creativity while producing something of lasting value that they can always enjoy alone or with a companion (if they want).

 If you want to get your feet wet in the kitchen, reading food blogs and watching cooking videos on YouTube are fantastic places to start.
 It’s fun to try new takes on classic recipes by incorporating ingredients and techniques from other cultures (there are actually 59 ways to cook an egg).

 In the process, you’ll learn shortcuts and new skills that you can put to use right now.
 A beautiful thing about cooking is that it can be as precise or as abstract as you like, depending on your mood.

 Both your wallet and your body will appreciate it if you choose to cook at home instead of buying food on the move.

 If you’re an introvert who enjoys the game of chess but doesn’t enjoy social situations, you’ll be happy to know that you can find chess games online or through apps that allow you to play against a computer or another human being without ever having to meet face to face.
 Also, there isn’t a lot of time for idle chatter when playing chess, so it’s a good choice if you prefer face-to-face encounters.